Why should I do an internship?

 Internships provide necessary work experience that is increasingly expected by employers looking to fill entry-level positions.
 In an increasing number of cases, internships actually lead to full-time job offers.
 Beyond obtaining experience, internships allow students to find out what a particular industry or field is truly like and what they really like doing.
 Students also make important networking contacts through internships that can lead to finding out about future employment opportunities or provide other professional benefits.

-The Career Development Center features Drop-In Advising (hours on website) where you can come in during certain hours and work one-on-one with a career coach to develop a resume.
-You can also schedule an appointment at a more convenient time.
+You can schedule an appointment at a convenient time.
 Remember to think about all of your experiences—work, special class projects, volunteer—and be ready to put those on paper.

-Do internship dates have to coincide with the dates of a semester?
+Do internship have to coincide with the dates of a semester?

 Internships rarely coincide with the start/end dates of a semester since different employers have different internship programs and needs.